NexPort-Solutions/premier-responder-documentation/Guide Card Tabs Settings.md

 the following settings:

--   **Call Type**: Indicates the [call type](All%20Caller%20Questions.htm) for which the tab settings apply.
+-   **Call Type**: Indicates the [call type](All Caller Questions.md) for which the tab settings apply.
 -   **Visible**: When checked, indicated tab appears on active call window.